-- Other Land and Buildings 40 years - Vehicles, Plant, Furniture & Equipment 5 to 20 years
+- Other Land and Buildings straight-line allocation over the useful life of the property as estimated by the valuer 40 years. - Vehicles, Plant, Furniture & Equipment straight line allocation over the useful life of the asset up to 20 years.

 Revaluations